Political Science Careers and Internships

-If you are seeking intership credit, see the Internship Advisor, Dr. Courtney I. P. Thomas.
+If you are seeking internship credit, see the Internship Advisor, Dr. Courtney I. P. Thomas.
 After speaking with Dr. Thomas, students must complete an Internship Application form prior to approval for credit and submit it at 119 Major Williams Hall.
 While Dr. Thomas may be able to suggest possible contacts or identify programs to which you might apply, you are required to arrange your own internship.

 You are expected to be responsible and professional in an internship capacity.
 These qualities are demonstrated by:

-- Arriving promptly and following your schedule as mandated by your supervisor;
+- Arriving promptly and following your schedule as mandated by your supervisor

-- Completing assigned tasks;
+- Completing assigned tasks

-- Dressing appropriately for your work environment; and
+- Dressing appropriately for your work environment

-- Actively seeking critical feedback from your supervisor.
+- Actively seeking critical feedback from your supervisor

 Learning and Personal Growth: